City-Bureau/field-guide/site/content/going-public/q-how-do-i-submit-my-notes-or-twitter-thread-after-attending-a-meeting.md

 ---
-title: 'Q: How do I submit my notes or twitter thread after attending a meeting?'
+title: How do I submit my notes or twitter thread after attending a meeting?
 order: '5'
 inmenu: true
 ---